faten-sawy/Book-App/README.md

 1- Home => that include all books are rendered \
 2- Favourites => that have all books that user added to favourites ... books categorized by authors \
 3- Book Deatils \
-4- not found => it display when write strange route\
+4- not found => it display when write strange route

+## Notes
+hover to card to show icon that can you add to favourite

+## Extra features

+1- Responsive \
+2- Pagination with maximum 50 books per page

 ## Available Scripts